-These areas comprise existing grass swards.
-The buffer strips comprise grassland along the edge of the water course, extending 10m into the site.
-The sward in these areas is to be cut down to 50mm in mid spring and the arisings collected.
-The area is then to be over sown with Emorsgate EM8F seed mix at a rate of 1.5/g per square metre.
+3.7 These areas comprise existing grass swards.
+The buffer strips comprise grassland along the edge of the water course as shaded on the planting plan and extending at least 10m into the site.
+The sward in these areas is to be cut down to 30mm in mid spring, scarified and the arisings collected.
+The area is then to be over sown with Emorsgate EM8F seed mix at a rate of 1.5/g per square metre (or a similar mix from an alternative supplier to approval).